 A full-time employee is entitled to a minimum of 5.6 weeks (28 days) of paid annual leave.
 This includes the 8 UK bank holidays.
 Employers can choose to offer more than the legal minimum if they wish.
 The same rules apply for full-time temporary nannies.

-Part-time nannies are also entitled to 5.6 weeks paid holiday but in proportion to the hours that they work (also known as ‘pro-rata’).
-For term time nannies, their holiday will be pro-rata’d depending on the number of weeks worked.
+Part-time nannies are also entitled to 5.6 weeks paid holiday in proportion to their work hours (also known as ‘pro-rata’).
 You can use our holiday entitlement calculator to work this out.
-The same rules apply for part-time temporary nannies.
+The same rules apply to part-time temporary nannies.

 The Nannytax Holiday Calculator

 We recommend that holiday is taken as it has been accrued but this is ultimately at the employer’s discretion.
 Your nanny’s holiday will accrue from their first day of work.

 If your nanny is leaving but has not taken all their accrued holiday, this must be paid in lieu and reflected on the final payslip.
 Alternatively, if the nanny has overtaken any of their accrued holiday then the employer has the right to deduct this from the final payslip.